gerlichlab/looptrace/docs/running-the-pipeline.md

     ```
 1. __Detach__: `Ctrl+b d` -- for more, see the [tmux section](#tmux).

+NB: Remember to place single quotes around the filepath (experiment folder) you're making available as a volume (`-v`) to the Docker container.
+While often not necessary, this will protect you if your filepath contains spaces.

 ## `tmux`
 In this context, for running the pipeline, think of the _terminal multiplexer_ (`tmux`) as a way to start a long-running process and be assured that an interruption in Internet connectivity (e.g., computer sleep or network failure) won't also be an interruption in the long-running process.
 If your connection to the remote machine is interrupted, but you've started your long-running process in `tmux`, that process won't be interrupted.